Understanding Enrollment Types

 Employees can ONLY enroll in a future dated plan if an open enrollment window is active at that time.
 We usually see this obstacle become an issue when open enrollment windows are closed prior to the plan effective date.

 For example, if the open enrollment plans are effective 10/1 and the group closes out OE prior to 10/1 (let’s say 9/20).
 New hires will not see the plans in their new hire window from 9/20 to 10/1 as the open enrollment window is not active due to the close.
 After 10/1 the plans will display again for new hires.
-Our recommendation is to wait until the effective date of the plans (10/1 in our example) to close out OE.
+OE should not be closed out until the effective date of the plans (10/1 in our example).
+Employee Navigator will automatically schedule the closeout on the latter of (1) the OE Effective Date or (2) the Administration Ends date.

 Do I Have to Close Open Enrollment to See the Open Enrollment Reports?

 Reports can be run to capture open enrollment elections WITHOUT closing the open enrollment window.
-Many clients believe they must close out OE in order to pull OE reports.
+A common misunderstanding is that must close out OE in order to pull OE reports.
 That is incorrect.
-Open enrollment reports can be run once the Ending Plans and Enroll tab have been completed in the open enrollment setup.
+Open enrollment reports can be run once the Ending Plans have been mapped

 For more information on reporting, take a look at this article: Open Enrollment Reporting